-Politics in Theory and Practice is a political blog run by two students that analyzes international relations and American politics.
+Politics in Theory and Practice is a political blog that analyzes international relations and American politics.
 We cover everything from current events to political science theory to abstract political philosophy.
 We started this blog on February 14, 2016, and have been posting regularly ever since.

 Evan Katz is a Master of Public Policy candidate at Duke University’s Sanford School of Public Policy.
+He currently serves as an editor for the Sanford Journal of Public Policy.
 Previously, Evan spent time on Capitol Hill working for U.S. Congressman Rob Woodall (R-GA) and former U.S. Senator Johnny Isakson (R-GA).
 He has also worked in Georgia politics for both State Representative Spencer Frye (D-Athens) and Attorney General Chris Carr.
 Evan graduated from the University of Georgia in 2019 with degrees in Political Science and International Affairs, as well as certificates in Public Affairs and Global Studies.
-His interests include American politics, electoral politics, and comparative politics.
+His interests include American politics and institutions, elections and electoral systems, political parties, and comparative politics.

 This blog is primarily written by both Sam and Evan, but it will also feature guest contributors to keep the content fresh and provide a broader range of views and analysis.